 - Cold patch for potholes, sidewalks, utility cuts, driveways, ramps, bridges, and parking lots,

 - Road and ground cover,

 - Fuel oil

 Approximately 11 million tons of waste asphalt roofing shingles are generated in the U.S. per year.
 Re-roofing jobs account for 10 million tons, with another 1 million from manufacturing scrap.
 California is estimated to generate 1.2 million tons per year, of which 1.1 million are tear-offs from re-roof jobs.
-These quantities may fluctuate with the construction industry, and with natural disasters such as floods and earthquakes.
+Asphalt roofing comprises roughly 1.7% of the state’s disposed waste stream (2018), these quantities may fluctuate with the construction industry, and with natural disasters such as floods and earthquakes.